Compute Environments#

 2. Jupyter Forward

-This option gives you more control over how to launch the server, and on which host (can be run on Denali, Tallgrass, or other hosts to which you have a login).
+This option gives you more control over how to launch the server, and on which host (can be run on Denali, Tallgrass, Hovenweep, or other hosts to which you have a login).
 This setup requires that you install the jupyter-forward software on your PC.

 3. Custom Server Script

 This option lets you completely customize your HPC compute environment and invoke the Jupyter server from a command shell on the HPC.
-This requires familiarity with the HPC command line, file editing, etc. This (can be run on Denali, Tallgrass, or other hosts to which you have a login).
+This requires familiarity with the HPC command line, file editing, etc. This (can be run on Denali, Tallgrass, Hovenweep, or other hosts to which you have a login).